slutske22/react-leaflet-editable-popup/README.md

 #### TopoLayer

 A set of customizable layers built from the [Mapbox Terrain RGB layer](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/#mapbox-terrain-rgb).
 Requires the `topotype` prop, which can takes values of `'dem'`, `'slope'`, `'aspect'`, or `'slopeaspect'`.
 Will transform the RGB layer into colorized visualizations of these topography types.
 Leverages web workers to do so.
 The web worker code is found in the [\public\scripts folder](https://github.com/slutske22/react-leaflet-custom-components/tree/master/public/scripts) of the source code in this repo.
 You can altar the .shading.js files to customize your colors.
 You can learn more about these layers [here](https://observablehq.com/@slutske22/slope-and-aspect-in-leaflet).
+Requires Mapbox access token - please use your own.

 ## Externalized Map Components